rcosnita/eCommerce-RBAC/README.md

 ## Optional features that will be supported

-* Static separation of duties (SSOD as defined by standard)
+* Static separation of duty relations (SSD as defined by standard)
-* Dynamic separation of duties (DSOD as defined by standard)
+* Dynamic separation of dutiy relations (DSOD as defined by standard)

 # Technology used